Ji-Hwan Bae Player Props: Pirates vs. Rays

 Ji-Hwan Bae At The Plate

-- Bae is hitting .247 with two doubles, two home runs and five walks.
+- Bae has two doubles, two home runs and six walks while batting .262.

-- Bae has picked up a hit in 50.0% of his 28 games this year, with more than one hit in 14.3% of those games.
+- In 51.7% of his 29 games this season, Bae has picked up at least one hit.
+He's also had five multi-hit games.

-- Bae has had at least one RBI in 17.9% of his games this season (five of 28), with two or more RBI three times (10.7%).
-He has also accounted for three or more of his team's runs in one contest.
+- Bae has picked up an RBI in 17.2% of his games this year, with two or more RBI in 10.3% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.